maidsafe/rfcs/proposed/Launcher-as-a-service.md

 impl SessionState for SecureCommunication { ... }
 ```
 `SecureCommunication` could spawn a new thread for `GET`s and wait for the result.
 It can either timeout or wait indefinitely and can be dynamically configured by the app.
 The app should also get a chance to cancel all pending `GET`s.
 This is where a cloned `std::sync::mpsc::sender` from `safe_client::client::response_getter::ResponseGetter` ([reference](https://github.com/maidsafe/safe_client/blob/master/src/client/response_getter.rs#L71)) could be useful.

+Also `SecureCommunication` could have composition of a type that marshalls data to and from Rust-structures and JSON.
+This should preferably be modularised (as parsers usually are).